How do I submit a Code Compliance complaint?

 What happens if the property owner won’t correct the violation?

 It is Code Compliance’s goal to achieve voluntary compliance whenever possible, and we will do all within our power to assist property owners in resolving the issues on their properties.
-If a property owner chooses not to work with the County to correct the violations on their property, the Code Officer may resort to a more formal legal process that can include issuing a criminal citation that will require the property owner to appear in Nevada County Superior Court to resolve the issue.
+If a property owner chooses not to work with the County to correct the violations on their property, additional enforcement actions may be taken, including, but not limited to: fines, administrative or criminal citations, nuisance abatement and liens filed against the property.

 for a printable copy of the Code Compliance Complaint Form